pradeepmadanagopalan-hash/SOTIF-AEB-Monte-Carlo-Analysis/README.md

   - The baseline configuration resulted in a **27.1% hazardous scenario rate**, consisting primarily of **known hazards (Area 2: 26.3%)** and a small fraction of **unknown hazards (Area 3: 0.8%)**.

   - In this illustrative SOTIF case study, the engineering team is assumed to have previously identified that **fog severity > 0.50** can significantly degrade the perception system and has therefore documented this as **TC-001** in the triggering-condition catalogue.
-Hence all runs with fog severity > 0.5 and hazard flag active are known unsafe hazards.
-However, we also see 0.8& of the test runs have a fog severity < 0.5 but still have a active hazard flag.
-These are yet to be understood or docuemnted.
-Hence they are unknown unsafe hazards.
+Hence all runs with fog severity > 0.5 and hazard flag active are "known unsafe hazards".
+However, we also see 0.8% of the test runs have a fog severity < 0.5 but still have a active hazard flag.
+These are yet to be understood or documented.
+Hence they are "unknown unsafe hazards".
   - NOTE: It is not necessary that all simulations with fog severity > 0.5 result in a hazard.
-As can be seen there can be several scenarios in which despite of the heavy fog the AEB operates fine (for example if the speed of the EGO is low or if the sensor latency is low).
+As can be seen, there can be several scenarios in which despite of the heavy fog the AEB operates fine (for example if the speed of the EGO is low or if the sensor latency is low).
   - Now, before the next round of testing - say the fictional test team decalres a restriction in the usage of the AEB (i.e. redefines the ODD of the AEB function).
 They say beyond a fog severity of 0.7, the AEB will no longer function and hand over the control of the brakes to the driver with a message on the HMI.
 The ODD cap is set at 0.70, not 0.50, because test team has already validated standard AEB performance up to that point — the 0.50–0.70 band is a known gap covered by an enhanced AEB still in R&D.
-  - **In simpler words - a hazard between fog severeity of 0.5 and 0.7 is a known hazard which will be mitigated by ongoign R&D. However, fog severity above 0.7 is no longer part of the ODD and should not be tested in Round 1.**
+  - **In simpler words - a hazard between fog severeity of 0.5 and 0.7 is a known hazard which will be mitigated by ongoing R&D. However, fog severity above 0.7 is no longer part of the ODD and should not be tested in Round 1.**

 <table>
   <tr>